 IPA lovers often think that the only place to go to indulge their love of big, hoppy flavors is whatever the latest brewing sensation is in Portland, but Bend has them beat with Boneyard Beer.
 Boneyard’s got its unconventional start in the craft beer business as an afterthought in an auto shop.
 Its name comes from the way one of the current owners collected old brewery equipment as a hobby and then pieced together his own brewery from his finds.

-If you’re a fan of barrel-aged artisan beers with a tart, even sour tang, Cascade Brewing was made with you in mind.
+If you’re a fan of barrel-aged artisan beers with a tart, even sour tang, Cascade Lakes Brewing Company was made with you in mind.
 Considered a pioneer in Pacific Northwest sour beer brewing, Cascade is making converts to the sour side every day.

 The brewers at De Garde in Tillamook never add yeast cultured in a laboratory to the creations—only wild yeast that occurs naturally is used to ferment vats of beer left in the open air for that purpose.
 De Garde offers extremely limited release only, so be prepared to stalk them when you fall in love with their magic potions.